mdavis-xyz/lambda_multiprocessing/README.md

 Originally I passed a new pipe to the child for each task to process, but this results in OSErrors from too many open files (i.e. too many pipes), and passing pipes through pipes is unusually slow on low-memory Lambda functions for some reason.

+Note that `multiprocessing.Queue` doesn't work in Lambda functions.
+So we can't use that to distribute work amongst the children.